Switching vs Linear Voltage Regulator: What’s the Best Choice for Your Power Management Circuit?

-Have you ever had a capacitor explode right in your face?
+Have you ever had a capacitor explode in front of you?
 That’s how I started my career in electronics design.
 I also messed up the power budget calculation for what was initially pitched as a “simple” project.
 The end result was a PCB prototype with a red hot voltage regulator that was capable of frying an egg...or worse.

 Since then, I’ve come to realize that design elegance and sophistication matters little.
 If you make an error when configuring the power management circuits, your design is virtually useless.
 Power budget calculations, the temperature of the environment, and, in my case, the choice of core power management component, like a voltage regulator, can make or break your PCB project.

-The Function of a Power Management Circuit in an Embedded System
+The Function of a Power Supply Management Circuit in an Embedded System

 In over a decade of designing embedded systems, I’ve seen microcontrollers evolve by leaps and bounds.
 They’ve gone from the historic Zilog to the modern Cortex M4 processor.
 Technology like Bluetooth LE and ZigBee have gone on to further revolutionize the embedded systems industry.
 However, you’ll always need well-designed power circuitry.
-Without it, these cool bits of technology are just “”— that’ll smell terrible when they start to sizzle, melt, and burn.
+Without it, these cool bits of technology are just waiting to melt.

 Capacitors aside, you have the voltage regulator, which sits at the heart of all well-designed power circuitry.
 As the name implies, it provides a stable source of voltage that allows the embedded system to operate in a stable manner.
 Voltage regulators work by receiving a high voltage input before lowering and stabilizing the voltage to the level that’s required to operate the electronic device.